 While she was right that the “suicides” were not what they seemed, her repeating over and over again that women shouldn’t commit suicide that way because it’s too much work for other people almost made me DNF the book twice, before I was 30% into the book.
 Luckily, she gets a lot better, mostly thanks to Mr. Melvin and Joe.

-I don’t want you to think I hated this book though.
+I don’t want you to think I hated The Secret Life of Anna Blanc though.
 Reading what I wrote, I know it sounds like it, but there were a lot of good elements.
 I loved the side characters, I loved seeing 1907 Los Angeles, and Anna’s motivations – to escape from her controlling father – were great.
 Honestly, I almost expected Melvin to be the killer, which I was pleased to see he wasn’t.
 I also enjoyed the writing style.
 It worked for this novel.

-I also enjoyed Moira Quirk’s narration.
+I also enjoyed Moira Quirk’s narration of The Secret Life of Anna Blanc.
 She brought Anna’s silliness to life, while giving each character their own unique voice.
 I liked her voice for Detective Wolf the best, honestly.
 I thought it was weird to have him have a country accent, given he was in LA, but I’m not a linguistic expert so not the end of the world.
 The way he said “honey bun” gave me the giggles, though.

 This book would get a 3.5 if I did half stars, but since I don’t, it gets 4 stars from me!

-If you want, you can check out the playlist that the author put together on Spotify.
+If you want, you can check out the playlist that the author put together for Secret Life of Anna Blanc on Spotify.
 The next book, The Woman in the Camphor Trunk, is due to be out in 2017, and I may give it a shot.
 You can pick up a copy on audible, Amazon, Indiebound or at your other favorite bookseller.

 About the Author: